awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **Improvements**

-1. This release contains all fixes, features, and improvements present in [Version 1\.3](#AuroraPostgreSQL.Updates.20180305.13)\.
+1. This release contains all fixes, features, and improvements present in [Version 1\.3, Compatible with PostgreSQL 9\.6\.9](#AuroraPostgreSQL.Updates.20180305.13)\.

 1. The temporary file size limitation is user\-configurable\.
 You require the **rds\_superuser** role to modify the `temp_file_limit` parameter\.